siddharth2016/hello-open-source/README.md

 Later when this repository gets updated, please make sure your forked repository is in perfect [sync](https://github.com/Logic-Xcution/Kickoff-To-Open-Source#additional-details-keeping-your-fork-synced-with-original-repository) with the actual current repository (siddharth2016/hello-open-source) or you can delete it after successful contribution !

-### First Contributions Using GitHub Directly (without use of terminal/command promt)
+### First Contributions Using GitHub Directly

 *(working on it)*

+### Check Other Repositories

-### Following repositories could be your next stop to further practice creating a PR and do a contribution
+*Following repositories could be your next stop to further practice creating a PR and do a contribution.*

 [First Contributions](https://github.com/firstcontributions/first-contributions)

 [KickOff To Open Source](https://github.com/Logic-Xcution/Kickoff-To-Open-Source)

-Wait for atleast 24 hours to see your first contributions reflecting in your profile !
+Wait for atmost 24 hours to see your first contributions reflecting in your profile !

-That's it, if you followed the steps correctly, you should be able to create your first PR and make first contribution to Open Source !
+That's it, if you followed the above steps correctly, you should have been able to create your first PR and make first contribution to Open Source !

-### It would be kind of you to spread the word, give this repo a star and help others in their open source journey.
+#### It would be kind of you to spread the word, give this repo a star and help others in their open source journey.